TastyDucks/spectacles-2-unitree-server/README.md

 Recorded with [version 0.10.0 of the Spectacles Interaction Kit][SIK-0.10.0]

-The **spectacles world basis** is centered on the user's head (X right, Y up, Z back) and uses a right-handed coordinate system.
+The **spectacles world basis** is centered on the user's head's initial starting position and uses a right-handed coordinate system.
+X is right, Y is up, and Z back.
+Translation is measured in centimeters.

 Reference pose: hold left and right hands in front of the face, palms facing toward the face, and thumbs pointing outward.